 If you experience this kind of confusion, it's more likely to be with movement or visual problems, although it can apply to other problems too.
 People who have spatial neglect are more likely to experience anosognosia.

-Anosognosia can be quite distressing, because you may not understand why you’re in hospital or why people think you can’t do things for yourself.
-We don’t really understand why it happens, but it can be quite common, especially in the very early stages after stroke.
+Anosognosia can be quite distressing, because you may not understand why you're in the hospital or why people think you can't do things for yourself.
+We don't really understand why it happens, but it can be quite common, especially in the very early stages after stroke.
 It can also come and go, so you may not experience it all the time.
 However, it will get better and only lasts a few days or weeks in most cases.
 Only a small number of people continue to experience anosognosia months after their stroke.

 Signs of anosognosia

 - Not notice or show much concern about the effects of your stroke